 Like countless other parents across the globe, they searched the internet for an answer to their daughters problem.
 Finally, they fell upon cannabidiol, or CBD oil.
 CBD oil, also called hemp seed oil, is a hemp extract derived from the seeds of the hemp plant.
 Hemp is one variety of cannabis plant.
 CBD oil doesn’t contain THC, the compound which gives cannabis users a ‘high’.
 While both CBD and THC are found in the same plant, they are very different compounds.

 Because cannabis is still illegal in much of the United States (and abroad) there has been huge restrictions placed on the level of research that can be conducted into its potential as a medicine.
-As a result, there is very little scientific backing to the claims that people are making all across the globe.
+Therefore, there is very little scientific backing to the claims that people are making all across the globe.
 People are now using CBD products to treat chronic pain, parkinson’s disease, mental illnesses and a whole host of other diseases and illnesses.

 CBD is known to be an excellent anti-inflammatory, mood stabilizer and is believed to have a regulatory effect on the nervous system, although the potential medicinal powers of the product are much wider.
 CBD for epilepsy is one of the areas being most urgently researched at the moment.